Analyticity and hp discontinuous Galerkin approximation of nonlinear Schr\"odinger eigenproblems: Introduction

 where $u$ is the ground state of \eqref{eq:intro-prob} and $\alpha \in \mathbb{N}_0^d$ is a multi index.
-This estimate is proven in Theorem \ref{theorem:analytic} and constitutes a result of independent interest.
-For previous weighted analytic regularity results for elliptic problems, we refer, among others, to \cite{Guo2006b, Costabel2012a} for the linear case, and to \cite{Marcati2019} for the analysis --- based on the same arguments as in the present paper --- of the (nonlinear) two dimensional Navier-Stokes equations.
+This weighted, analytic regularity estimate is proven in Theorem \ref{theorem:analytic} and constitutes a novel result of independent interest.
+For previous weighted analytic regularity results for elliptic problems, we refer, among others, to Refs.~\refcite{Guo2006b,Costabel2012a}.

 As a consequence of the quasi-optimal \emph{a priori} estimates introduced above and of the weighted analytic regularity of the ground state for up-to-quartic nonlinearities, we obtain exponential convergence of the numerical solution computed with the $hp$ dG method.
 This is briefly discussed in Section \ref{sec:exp-convergence} and presented in Theorem \ref{theorem:eigenvalue-exponential}.